 And it is for this reason, most of the company’s crossbows offer the perfect balance between quality and price.
 Speaking of the perfect balance between quality and price, the Barnett Whitetail Hunter II is one bow that exemplifies this.

-Priced at less than $400, this lightweight bow can shoot arrows at speeds of up to 350 Feet Per Second with a 12.5-inch power stroke.
+This lightweight bow can shoot arrows at speeds of up to 350 Feet Per Second with a 12.5-inch power stroke.
 And while its 103 ft-lb of kinetic energy is not as impressive as that of the Ravin, it is still something.
 What I loved about this bow is its compact design.

 Weighing 6.4 pounds and measuring 34.25 inches long, it is one of the most compact bows out there.